 Traditional law degrees are about academic learning and legal analysis.
 They leave professional education to postgraduate programmes and the workplace.
 At The University of Law, we believe our undergraduate students should understand how the law is applied in a real-world context, as well as being challenged academically.

-If you want to learn how the law actually affects people and businesses, and how to use it in the real world – whether as a lawyer or generally in business- The University of Law is your natural first choice.
-Law is all we do.
+If you want to learn how the law actually affects people and businesses, and how to use it in the real world, The University of Law is your natural first choice.

 Our law degrees are very different to the traditional LLB.
 They are based on an innovative approach to learning that combines academic rigour with practical legal skills in a business-like environment.
 The result is the most relevant and rounded degree-level education available.

-Study on a University of Law degree and you’ll get unparalleled support from both your tutor (a qualified lawyer) and our Employability Service team.
+Study on a University of Law degree and you’ll get unparalleled support from both your tutor and our Employability Service team.
 Whether it’s questions over your career direction, making applications or taking steps to improve your employability and the chances of your success, help is always on hand.

-We’ve used our connections with the leading global law firms, the ‘new breed’ of emerging legal employers and international training partners, to create law degrees designed, tested and built by experienced legal practitioners.
-Our tutors are all qualified lawyers who will share their experience of practice, including internationally, with you and give you all the support you need.
+We’ve used our connections with the leading global law firms, the new breed of emerging legal employers and international training partners, to create law degrees designed, tested and built by experienced legal practitioners.
+Over 250 of our tutors are qualified lawyers who will share their experience of practice, including internationally, with you and give you all the support you need.
 We’ll help you to find placements and work experience and guide you towards the type of career you’re looking for.
-And you’ll be working alongside some of the brightest and best law students in the world – like-minded individuals taking the first steps towards successful careers.
+And you’ll be working alongside some of the brightest and best law students in the world, like-minded individuals taking the first steps towards successful careers.

 Value for money in higher education has never been more important.
 So everything you learn will be of practical value to you and you’ll focus on those areas of law which you will use in practice and in your future career.